DrThomasAger/smile/README.md

 When you learn to leverage these **three key advantages**, your organization is moving towards **structured** and **maintainable** prompt engineering. **You are on the bleeding edge of prompt engineering.**

-## Token-Efficiency

-In ***(: Smile*** we can validate our compact prompts are functional by if the model follows our instructions, like the name tag.

-If the response is valid and correct, we can  remove more structure and scaffolding in the prompt and see if the name tag is still being created, or if prompt langauge is bleeding over into response language.

-If they aren't then we can continue to remove tokens.
-This is the power of ***(: Smile***, we are able reliably determine the appropriate token count in a standard paste, read and adjust flow using clear markers.
-So text that is complex and defining a section:

-(: Section 1 - Meta instructions (
-   Follow all instructions word for word.
-) End Section 1 :)

-If followed sufficiently for less, becomes token efficient:

-(: Follow all instructions word for word )

 ## Name Tags